 If you are not able to register online please contact the YMCA at 269-945-4574 and we will be happy to assist you.

-Parents are encouraged to view or print our Parent Handbook.
-The Parent Handbook is full of vital information for campers and parents including drop-off and pick-up times, what to bring to camp and what not to bring to camp, etc. Parents, please make sure your camper has a completed Health History Form and Child Information Form completed online.
+The Parent Handbook will be available early in 2018.
+It is full of vital information for campers and parents including drop-off and pick-up times, what to bring to camp and what not to bring to camp, etc. Parents, please make sure your camper has a completed Health History Form and Child Information Form completed online.
 Log into your account to update information and make additional payments.

 The following forms can be filled out online by logging back into your account.